 There are some excellent places to stay scattered around Sardinia.
 Here are some of them:

 - Forte Village, in Santa Margherita di Pula, may well be the best resort in Europe.
-Click here for the latest rates and here for reviews.
+Click here for the latest rate.

 - Villas, in Costa Rei, is one of the best resorts on the island.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates..

 - Su Gologone, not far from Oliena, is a fantastic boutique hotel perfect for pampering oneself.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.